 Voicework® originated as a means to teach actors

-effective vocal technique, but it has helped
+effective vocal technique, but it has evolved to help

 people in a wide variety of professions.
 The

-approach is for people who want to learn about
+work is for people who want to learn about

 and improve their voices for performance,